-The Welcoming Communities Transatlantic Exchange (WCTE) is a reciprocal exchange program for integration practitioners and leaders from the United States and Germany who work to integrate refugees and immigrants into their local communities.
-The program annually brings together over 40 individuals from nine communities to share best practices and innovative approaches to integration initiatives at the local level.
+The Welcoming Communities Transatlantic Exchange (WCTE) was a reciprocal exchange program for integration practitioners and leaders from the United States and Germany who work to integrate refugees and immigrants into their local communities.
+The program brought together over 125 individuals from 27 communities to share best practices and innovative approaches to integration initiatives at the local level.

 - Creating and strengthening the “welcoming infrastructures” in these communities, including a productive dialogue between local residents and newcomers

 - Collectively finding innovative solutions to the challenges of unexpected influxes of migrants to communities in the U.S. and Germany

 - Creating a sustainable network of integration practitioners in the U.S. and Germany who can learn from and offer support to one another

 - Supporting local welcoming innovation in a context of constrained federal support

 The WCTE program was administered by Cultural Vistas, together with its partners Welcoming America and the Heinrich Böll Foundation North America, between 2016-2018.
 For a examples of program impact, please read the best practices report written by the Heinrich Böll Foundation or listen to firsthand accounts from program alumni here.

 Given the immigration landscape in both the United States and Germany, WCTE focused on receiving communities: promoting contact between residents and newcomers, communicating the economic and social benefits of a welcoming culture, and cultivating local leaders in the integration space.
 This included helping people who may have concerns or fears to develop deeper connections with their new neighbors.